TIME TO GET A WIGGLY ON…

 We are fortunate enough to have Creed Food Service as a wonderful partner for our work.
 In August, Creed volunteers spent two days with Wiggly, preparing and serving food for the hungry at Gloucester City Mission.
 A tasty meal of pasta bolognese followed by blackberry trifle went down a treat with our guests.
 Huge thanks to Creed for all their generosity and hard work!

-WESTGATE COURSE #1 - Sept/Oct 23 - cooking for adults with learning disabilities
+WESTGATE COURSE #1 & #2 - Sept/Oct and Oct/Nov 23 - cooking for vulnerable adults

-Our Wiggly Westgate #1 course has just completed, with a fantastic group of adults with learning difficulties, coming together to cook some fabulous food.
+Our Wiggly Westgate #1 course catered for a fantastic group of adults with learning difficulties, coming together to cook some fabulous food.
 The group made Big Mac Tacos, chicken fajitas and mac and cheese with bacon - even achieving their own roux in the final lesson - something many home cooks struggle to get right.
 They learned together, ate together and enjoyed each others' company.
 Several of the group commented that they had learned new skills and had "the best time".
-Westgate #2 is now underway, with another group of local adults learning to cook in a community setting.
+Westgate #2 has now also completed, with another group of local adults learning to cook in a community setting.
 Brilliant!

 WIGGLY IS COMMITTED TO OFFERING PEOPLE OPPORTUNITIES FOR LIFE THROUGH FOOD